We need your help to make our website better!

 Recommended Audience: All CJI team members and partners in the child welfare community are encouraged to attend, including judicial officers, court administration staff, law clerks, county attorneys, social workers, attorneys for parents and children, guardians ad litem, and tribal representatives.

-Registration: Registration is now open for this program.
-Please register using this registration survey by the registration deadline of Wednesday, August 30th.
-Parking information will be provided to those who register for the event.
+Registration: Please register using this registration survey by Friday, August 2, 2024.
+Event location information and parking details will be provided to those who register for the event.

 Please select your training below for professional credit information.